balopez83/Surface-Pro-7-Hackintosh/README.md

 ## Credits
-Special thanks to [@Xiashangning](https://github.com/Xiashangning) for the excellent work done on his BigSurface kext.
+Special thanks to [@Xiashangning](https://github.com/Xiashangning) for the excellent work done on his BigSurface kext. @badstorm & @Xiashangning for the initial work they did in getting initial support for macOS on the Surface Pro 7 from which my work builds upon.